bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 Exceptions are responses like other
 -----------------------------------
-Face it, every computation from real world can fail.
+Face it, every [computation][17] from real world can fail.
 The simplest computation that I can think of, the sum of two integers, can overflow.
+But even business rules define conditions that a domain model has to avoid to keep consistency: a [stop order][15] can not be sent to the market in the past.

 In plain old procedural languages like C, [special return values][10] have been used to express the impossibility to perform the desired computation.